CyberShadow/btdu/CONCEPTS.md

 Size metrics
 ------------

-btdu shows four size metrics for tree nodes:
+In `--expert` mode, btdu shows four size metrics for tree nodes:

 - **Represented** size
   - The represented size of a node is the amount of disk space that this path is *representing*.